HandeSneh/BankingFraud/README.md

 	2. Each process applies the fraud detection rules independently.\
 	3. Combine the flagged results from all processes into a centralized log for further review.

+   # Key Features:

+	1. Fraud Rules:
+	•	Large transaction amount.
+	•	Rapid transactions (mock condition based on timestamp).
+	•	Transactions from an unusual location.
+	2. Multiprocessing:
+	•	The transactions are split into chunks, and each chunk is processed by a separate process.
+	•	Results from each process are collected in a multiprocessing queue.
+	3. Scalable Design:
+	•	Number of processes can be adjusted based on the system’s CPU capacity.
+	•	Transaction chunks ensure balanced workload distribution.